GPGN-268-archive/FP-02-Trojans/README.md

 * Test model and analyze results.

 ## Summary of results
-Applying a simple threshold detection system on the semi-major axis variable, with a cap on eccentricity based on the orbit parameters (perihelion and aphelion of jupiter) resulted in 99.5% accuracy.
+Applying a simple threshold detection system on the semi-major axis variable based on the orbit parameters (perihelion and aphelion of jupiter), and capping eccentricity at 0.3 resulted in 99.5% accuracy.
 <br><br>
 When the model was trained on the following parameters (MOID-earth, MOID-jupiter, eccentricity, perihelion distance) and the other parameters were filtered out, the final model had an accuracy of 99.6% which is much higher than originally expected.
 We correctly identified 9791 trojans and 3062 non-trojans while incorrectly identifying only 20 trojans and 26 non-trojans.
+<br><br>
+This shows that jupiter trojan/non-trojans can be differentiated by other orbital parameters relating to distance.
+However most all other parameters are absolutely useless for this classification.
+For example, when variables such as luminosity or time based parameters were plotted, there was absolutely no correlation so a model was not even trained.
+<br><br>
+From the difference in the accuracy of the threshold model, versus the trained model it is clear that while there was a small improvement, the benefits of training a model vs doing a simple threshold are essentially 0.
+Therefore, due to efforts of making and training a model, in most all applications this would not be worth the effort.

 ## Links to references
 * https://ssd.jpl.nasa.gov/diagrams/elem_dist.html